If you are sensing some foul smells around your household, your grow room might be the culprit.

 1. Phresh Filter 4 in x 12 in 200 CFM

 Phresh carbon filter has been the most premium filter brand that is widely loved and used by experienced indoor growers.
-Of all products reviewed in this post, it is the most expensive.
+Of all the products reviewed in this post, it is the most expensive.
 Yet, lots of growers still stick with it for its proven quality.

 This carbon filter has the pre-filter on it so each fresh filter will come with a pre-filter, which is essentially a washable polyester screen that keeps particulate matter from getting into the carbon and clogging it up.